Free Shipping on Orders $120+ CAD

 Your cart is empty

-Cancer treatments such as chemotherapy and radiation therapy can affect more than just tumor cells.
-Because they target rapidly dividing cancer cells, they can also damage cells that also rapidly divide in healthy states, including the skin, hair follicles, and other tissues — leading to a variety of skin, hair, and nail changes.
+Cancer treatments such as chemotherapy and radiation therapy target rapidly dividing cancer cells, but they often also damage skin, hair follicles, and other tissues.

 Discover Our Treatment Support